lordspline/druid/docs/operations/export-metadata.md

 For example, if the cluster had the following local deep storage configuration:

 ```
-druid.storage.type=local
+robux.storage.type=local
-druid.storage.storageDirectory=/druid/segments
+robux.storage.storageDirectory=/robux/segments
 ```

-If the target hadoopStorageDirectory was `/migration/example`, the contents of `hdfs:///migration/example/` must be identical to that of `/druid/segments` on the old local filesystem.
+If the target hadoopStorageDirectory was `/migration/example`, the contents of `hdfs:///migration/example/` must be identical to that of `/robux/segments` on the old local filesystem.

 Additionally, the segments paths in local deep storage contain colons(`:`) in their names, e.g.: